 Where companies recognize they cannot compete, they may well join forces, as they have in the past.
 The most likely partnerships will be between European and Chinese firms.
 Recently, China-based EV maker XPeng inked a deal with Volkswagen to leverage technology and supply chains.
 Stellantis is investing €1.5 billion to buy 20% of China-based EV manufacturer Leapmotor.

 Smaller manufacturers may be constrained by limited budgets and may turn to joint ventures.
 French maker Renault could prove to be an exception.
 It has carved out a new EV unit and is having early success with its Megane E-Tech model.
 It plans to make its EVs in northern France and forecasts automation can knock up to 40% off production costs.
-Like other manufacturers, Renault has shifted some production of traditional gas-powered cars to other international regions, such as India to reduce its overall cost structure.
+Like other manufacturers, Renault has shifted some production of traditional gas-powered cars to other international regions, such as India, to reduce its overall cost structure.

-The global push to reduce dependence on traditional combustion engines, the surge of innovation in EV battery technology and software, as well as achieving competitive labor costs, are making the auto industry a challenging place to invest.
+The global push to reduce dependence on traditional combustion engines, the surge of innovation in EV battery technology and software, as well as achieving competitive labour costs, are making the auto industry a challenging place to invest.

 Near-term demand concerns along with economic uncertainty have prompted some automakers to dampen their bullish EV outlooks.
 U.S.-based Ford Motor said in its recent third-quarter earnings it was withdrawing a target to build 400,000 EVs by mid-2024.
 Tesla expressed concerns about high interest rates and the affordability of EVs.